Swass

-Swass is the debut album by Sir Mix-a-Lot.
+Swass is the debut studio album by Sir Mix-a-Lot.
 It was released in 1988 on Nastymix and re-released on CD by Def American Recordings.
 The album featured the singles "Posse on Broadway", "Square Dance Rap", "Iron Man" (a rap metal version of the Black Sabbath song featuring the band Metal Church) and "Rippn'".
 In 1990, the album received a platinum certification by the Recording Industry Association of America.

 According to Sir Mix-a-Lot, the word "swass" originally was an inside joke with no meaning in itself.
 After the album's release, the word came to mean "Some Wild Ass Silly Shit".

 The hook of the song "Swass" is reprised in "Don't Cha" by Busta Rhymes and CeeLo Green, becoming a world hit recorded by the Pussycat Dolls.

 Track listing

 The 1988 vinyl and CD issues on Nastymix Records contained the same track listing.
 The 1991 CD reissue on Def American Records added two bonus tracks, "Attack on the Stars" and "F the BS".